 • Adults are 16 – 19 inches long.

-• Mainly a black bird with red crest and a white line running down throat.
+• Black bird with red crest and a white line running down throat.

-There are a few distinct differences between the male and female pileated.
+There are a few distinct differences between males and females pileated.

-Male – The adult male (above) has a red line from the bill to the throat which I like to call the males mustache and also a red line from the top of the bill to the crest.
+The adult male has a red line from the bill to the throat which I like to call the male’s mustache and also a red line from the top of the bill to the crest.

-Female – Adult females only have a red crest (head).
+Adult females only have a red crest (head).
 Notice there is no red under the bill area of the females.

 The birds like mature forests and heavily wooded parks.
-They specifically prefer large, mature hardwood trees with plenty of down and rotten trees.
+Preferring large, mature hardwood trees with plenty of down and rotten trees.

 What They Eat

 1.)
 Carpenter ants and beetle larvae – The pileated woodpeckers mainly eat insects, they love carpenter ants and wood-boring beetle larvae.
-They feed on insect larvae from inside tree and under the bark by using their long tongues to get into the crevices.
+They feed on insect larvae from inside trees and under the bark by using their long tongues to get into the crevices.

 Damage They Can Do